aldayel/machine-learning-project-team__4/README.md

 # 🏋️‍♀️ Fitness Vision - Workout Recommendation System

 Fitness Vision is a machine learning-powered system designed to recommend workout categories and generate personalized exercise plans based on user profiles (age, gender, BMI, workout intensity, etc.).
-It includes both a predictive model for workout category classification and an exercise plan generator using the ExerciseDB API, along with a calories calculator.
+It includes a predictive model for workout category classification, an exercise plan generator using the ExerciseDB API, and a calories calculator.
 ---

 ## 👥 Team Members